LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 $ docker run --name="single-cpu-killer" --rm --cpuset-cpus="0" --cpu-quota="50000" looper
 ```

-…and if we use the standard `docker stat,` we see it is consuming `50%` of the single core:
+…and if we use the standard `docker stat`, we see it is consuming `50%` of the single core:

 ```bash
 CONTAINER           CPU %               MEM USAGE / LIMIT     MEM %               NET I/O             BLOCK I/O